-CW4K funds its initiatives with donations as well as sales of its ‘Drinking water – with a purpose’, which is packaged in 100% recyclable, sustainable aluminium bottles and cans.
+CW4K funds its initiatives with donations as well as sales of its ‘Drinking water – with a purpose’, which is packaged in 100% recyclable, sustainable aluminum bottles and cans.

-“Not only are aluminium cans the single-most recycled beverage package in the United States, but they are also infinitely recyclable.
+“Not only are aluminum cans the single-most recycled beverage package in the United States, but they are also infinitely recyclable.
 Few containers can say that,” says Peter Gorman, CW4K Board Member and CMO.

 To can is to protect